leonelpedroza/Cisco-WatchNet-BGP-Route-Monitor/README.md

 [![IOS: 15.0+](https://img.shields.io/badge/IOS-15.0%2B-blue.svg)](https://www.cisco.com)
 [![TCL: 8.3+](https://img.shields.io/badge/TCL-8.3%2B-green.svg)](https://www.tcl.tk/)

+Cisco IOS, by default, does not generate a focused alert message in case one specific route starts flapping in its routing table.
+If for multiple reasons in your network, it’s a necessity to watch a specific host or route inside the routing table in BGP, and if something goes wrong, it's mandatory to generate an alert message to the network helpdesk.

+There are several ways to do this, but this is my specific implementation.
+This Cisco TLC script watches for a specific BGP route in the current routing table.
+If the route is not there, it generates an SNMP alert to the company management server and feeds the company syslog server with a level 7 event, to alert the network operational center.
+Also, if the route has less than a minute at the routing table, generate the alert message.

 A TCL-based monitoring script for Cisco IOS routers that tracks specific BGP routes and generates real-time alerts when routes become unstable or disappear from the routing table.

 ## 🎯 Overview